Elektroforeningen/Arendalsuka-Multicam-Stream/README.md

 All software used is freeware or the "free" version of the app, except for Restream.io which is a paid service that handles streaming to multiple destinations like Facebook and LinkedIn.

-## Requirements that was given which resulted in this solution
+## Requirements that were given which resulted in this solution

 * Must have 3 camera angles
 * Must have 2 microphones